 “When we talk about LGBT rights in this country, the opposition comes from religious people.
 Climate change denial is rampant among religious people who believe God created the planet.
 And obviously, the pro-life crowd is overwhelmingly religious.
 So if we want religion out of politics, it makes sense for atheists to push for civil rights for LGBT people, to call for science-based policies, and to make sure women have a reproductive choice.
 That's how we put atheism in action”, he writes in an email to Fritanke.no.

-Mehta believes this is a completely natural way to put atheism out in life.
+Mehta believes this is a completely natural way to utilize atheism in real life.

 “What else would we do?
 Urge the government to promote atheism?
 Of course not.
 We can urge people to become atheists all we want, but at the end of the day, what other people believe doesn't really matter.
 All that matters is how they put those beliefs into practice.
 These social issues are natural extensions of our godlessness", Mehta writes.